daveyarwood/blog.djy.io/_drafts/deploying-to-maven-central-for-dummies.md

     * My pom.xml was missing a `<developers>` section.
     * I was missing -sources.jar and -javadoc.jar (I don't remember if this actually gave me an error, but I did it anyway as I was reading the Maven requirements)
   * You should get an email if all the validation steps pass.
 8. **Click the 'Release' button.
-Comment on the JIRA comment thread noting that you have done so.**
+Comment on the JIRA comment thread noting that you have done so (if this is the first time you're releasing to this repo; after that, it will be automatic).**

 # The Future